stormdotcom/stormdotcom/README.md

  👀 I’m currently upto Web Development and Web Pentesting.
     Sometimes I do python programming for building tools related to Pentesting

- 🌱 I’m currently learning MERN Development
+ 🌱 I’m currently learning MERN Stack Development
  🙅‍♂️ I’m not looking to any collaborate.

 - 📫 Reach me on https://www.linkedin.com/in/ajmalnasumudeen/...